How RB Ramesh's prodigy Praggnanandhaa is conquering the chess world

 Diligent and focussed on his love for chess, wunderkind R.Praggnanandha has been shaped for greatness by RB Ramesh at the Chess Gurukul Academy.

-One of the basic exercises Grandmaster Ramanathan Ramesh asks his pupils at the Chess Gurukul Academy in Chennai to follow is to diligently watch Chess videos so that they can grasp what other players are doing, which are the moves they are making and which of those moves are working on their favour.
+One of the basic exercises Grandmaster Ramanathan Ramesh asks his pupils at the Chess Gurukul Academy in Chennai is to diligently follow and watch Chess videos so that they can grasp what other players are doing, which are the moves they are making and which of those moves are working in their favour.
 The drill is to watch at least ten videos every day.

 R Praggnanandhaa (Source: Facebook)

 Ramesh became a coach at the age of 32 soon after winning the Commonwealth Championship in 2007 and quit a well-paying job with Indian Oil Corporation (IOC).
 In 2019 Ramesh got the FIDE's Mark Dvoretsky Award 2018, for best trainer of juniors or a team in a juniors event.
 His academy Chess Gurukul has produced several chess masters and his students have won 45 gold medals in World events.